HM22-code/ex-raceone/README.md

-# pygame-project
+# ex-raceone
-A simple side scroller game made with pygame (Currently in development)
+A retro side scroller game made with pygame